THE PRINCIPA ETHICS CHARTER

 - Giving gifts and entertainment.

-We shall recognise the basic human dignity of others
+We shall recognise the basic human dignity of others We shall:

 - Uphold basic human rights, including those set out in the South African Constitution;